-9 If student of the college who is not a candidate If student of the college who is not a candidate Student of the college expulsion from the for the particular examination or any person examination hall and cancellation of the not Connected with the college indulges in any F Y malpractice or improper conduct mentioned in subjects the candidate has already appeared clause 6 to 8. including practical examinations and project work and shall not be permitted for the remaining examinations of the subjects of that semester.
-The candidate is also debarred and forfeits the seat.
-Person(s) who do not belong to the college will be handed over to the police and, a police case will be registered against them.
-10. Comes in a drunken condition to the Expulsion from the examination hall and examination hall. cancellation of the performance in that subject and all other subjects the candidate has already appeared including practical examinations and project work and shall not be permitted for the remaining examinations of the subjects of that semester.
-11. Copying detected on the basis of internal Cancellation of the performance in that evidence, such as, during valuation or during subject and all other subjects the candidate special scrutiny. has appeared including practical examinations and project work of that semester examinations.
-12. If any malpractice is detected which is not covered in the above clauses 1 to 11 shall be reported to the PRINCIPAL/DIRECTOR for further action to award suitable punishment.
+9 If student of the college who is not a candidate Student of the college expulsion from the

+for the particular examination or any person nexamination hall and cancellation of the

+performance in that subject and all other

+malpractice or improper conduct mentioned in subjects the candidate has already appeared

+clause 6 to 8. including practical examinations and project

+work and shall not be permitted for the

+remaining examinations of the subjects of that

+semester.
+The candidate is also debarred and

+forfeits the seat.
+Person(s) who do not belong

+to the college will be handed over to the

+police and, a police case will be registered

+against them.

+1.0

+10. Expulsion from the examination hall and

+examination hall. cancellation of the performance in that

+subject and all other subjects the candidate

+has already appeared including practical

+examinations and project work and shall not

+be permitted for the remaining examinations of the subjects of that semester.

+of the subjects of that semester.

+11. Copying detected on the basis of internal Cancellation of the performance in that

+evidence, such as, during valuation or during subject and all other subjects the candidate

+special scrutiny. has appeared including practical

+examinations and project work of that

+semester examinations.

+12. If any malpractice is detected which is not

+12. covered in the above clauses 1 to 11 shall be

+reported to the PRINCIPAL/DIRECTOR for

+further action to award suitable punishment.